fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

     SomeGenericThing<MyType1> arg1
 ```

-**Summary:** IWSAM implementations are not within the parameterizable "core" portion of the langauge.
-Plumbing parameters to IWASM implementations is not possible without changing IWSAM definitions or adding more generic parameters.
-Using IWSAMs expose you to the open-ended possibility that you will have to remove them should the structure or requirements of your IWSAM implementations change to depend on more information.
+**Summary:** IWSAM implementations are not within the "core" portion of the langauge: they are not first-class objects, can't be produced by methods and, most importantly, can't be additionally parameterized.
+Plumbing parameters to IWASM implementations is not possible without changing IWSAM definitions.
+Because of this, using IWSAMs exposes you to the open-ended possibility that you will have to remove them should the structure or requirements of your IWSAM implementations change to depend on more information, or else rely on implicit context parameters of mutable global state.

-IWSAMs work best on simple, stable highly types and operations where there is essentially no possibility of requirements changing to invkude new dependencies.
-Numerics are a good example.
-Some types and operations are highly semantically stable.
-In these cases IWSAM implementations like "add two integers" are highly stable and aren't subject to requirements change.
-This is why these types are so amenable to IWSAMs.
+IWSAMs work best on highly stable types and operations where there is essentially no possibility of requirements changing to include new dependencies.
+Numerics are a of course a good example: these types and operations are highly semantically stable and require little additional information.
 However your application code almost certainly isn't like this.

-> ASIDE: A similar class of "it's static" problem applies when using some other C#/F# constructs such as operators, which must have static method implementations.
-However it's fairly routine to switch these to methods if necessary.
+> Caveat: parsing numbers is one example of an operation which is not stable, and has many variations with many additional parameters.

-> NOTE: Haskell's type classes have this problem.
-Scala's 'implicits' do **not** suffer this problem - implicit implementations can be local and can capture, something seen as adding major flexibility and built on long experience.
-F# SRTPs have this problem but are not widely used in user code.
+> Note: Scala's 'implicits' do **not** suffer this problem - implicit/trait implementations are first-class objects, a major technical achievement.

-> NOTE: As [pointed out on twitter](https://twitter.com/Savlambda/status/1542141589551779841) it is possible to plumb "ultimately statically known" information to an IWSAM implementation by passing yet another IWSAM constrained type parameter.
-This means doubling down on more type-level parameterization, with ever more IWSAMs for passing information around.
+> Note: As [pointed out on twitter](https://twitter.com/Savlambda/status/1542141589551779841) it is possible to plumb "statically known" information to an IWSAM implementation by passing additional IWSAM constrained type parameters.
+This means doubling down on more type-level parameterization, and any further IWSAMs passed are subject to the same problems.

 ### Drawback - Three ways to abstract